Clamentos/FabRISC/src/spec/Section6.typ

             [11], [Reserved for future uses.]
         )),

-        [FabRISC provides a 2-bit ISA parameter called *Vector Register File Size (VRFS)* to indicate the number of registers of the vector file.
+        [FabRISC provides the *Vector Register File Size (VRFS)* 2-bit ISA parameter, to indicate the number of registers of the vector file.
 If the system doesn't support any module that necessitates the vector register file, then this parameter has no meaning and must be set to zero for convention.
 The possible values are listed in the table below:],

         align(center, table(